collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 * Preview the theme in our browser

-It is basically wrapped with default file locations around *bin/xdvcompiler* and *bin/xdvrun* commands with some webbrowser opening magic.
+It is basically wrapped with default file locations around the *bin/xdvcompiler* and *bin/xdvrun* commands with some webbrowser opening magic.

-Drop the file to your Plone theme package and modify it for your needs.
+Drop the file into your Plone theme package and modify it to fit your needs.

 xdv.py::